9 Ways to Support the Writer in Your Life

 6. Never Buy Pirated Material

 I can’t emphasize this enough!
-Nothing hurts writers financially more than bootlegged media, pirated material, and copy write infringement.
+Nothing hurts writers financially more than bootlegged media, pirated material, and copyright infringement.

 I know that a lot of people will be watching movies at home in the next few weeks.
 Resist the urge to download pirated movies!!!
 And please challenge those you know are doing this, especially right now when finances are tight for everyone!
 You can be nice about it.
 I won’t.
 Piracy of intellectual and creative work ticks me off!

-When you pirate material or buy material that’s been pirated, you are directly stealing from the writer and chipping away income from their monthly residual check.
+Just remember. when you pirate material or buy material that’s been pirated, you are stealing from the writer too and chipping away income from their monthly residual check.
 You’re also proving you don’t value their work enough to pay for it.
 And what does that tell the writer about what you think of them as a person or professional.

 Even if you’re not downloading or copying material that was written by a writer you know, you’re still hurting their industry and future business.